lefeck/ubuntu-autoinstall-generator-tools/README.md

 ```

-#### 3. You can modify the configration file by useing the template file
+#### 3. You can modify the configration file by using the template file
 You need to make a copy of the template configuration file beforehand, and modify it to your desired state, and then reference it in the late-command, for example:

 Here I am using the database template file is template.conf， Not in the specific display content